FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/your-first-search.md

 ---
 The data used to display product information is provided by the CSV file you specified in the FACT-Finder UI to teach FACT-Finder about your product data.

-**This product data is returned in a one-to-one manner.** This means that a field named `Price` in the CSV file will also appear as `Price` (case sensitive) in the `searchResult.records[index].record` property of the HTTP response's JSON.
+**This product data is returned in a one-to-one manner.** This means that a field named `Price` in the CSV file will also appear as `Price` (case-sensitive) in the `searchResult.records[index].record` property of the HTTP response's JSON.

 The same `record` object is also available in several FACT-Finder Web Components.
 You can insert its values into your custom HTML using the double curly braces syntax `{{record.Title}}`.
 Here is an example using the [`ff-record`](/api/4.x/ff-record-list#tab=docs) element: